helidon-io/helidon/docs/se/openapi/openapi-ui.md

 - Configure the OpenAPI endpoint path (the `/openapi` part).

-  Recall that you can [configure the Helidon OpenAPI component](../../se/openapi/openapi.md#configuration) to change where it serves the OpenAPI document.
+  Recall that you can [configure the Helidon OpenAPI component][configure-the-helidon-openapi-component] to change where it serves the OpenAPI document.

   Configure OpenAPI behavior: